Miracle cars scam

-The Miracle Cars scam was an advance-fee scam that ran from 1997 to 2002 by Californians James R. Nichols and Robert Gomez.
-In its run of just over four years, over 4,000 people bought 7,000 cars that did not actually exist, causing over 21 million US dollars stolen from the victims.
+The miracle cars scam was an advance-fee scam run from 1997 to 2002 by Californians James R. Nichols and Robert Gomez.
+In its run of just over four years, over 4,000 people bought 7,000 cars that did not exist, netting over US$21 million from the victims.

-The scam
+Background

-Robert Gomez was a 19-year-old working as a security guard in Los Angeles, who lives with his co-worker and friend, James R. Nichols.
-Gomez claims that he was the adopted son of John Bowers, a wealthy food company executive living in Texas.
-Later, Gomez would tell Nichols that John Bowers had died, and asked Nichols to serve as the executor of the Bowers estate.
-Nichols would also later claim to have, on an earlier occasion, actually met Bowers at a country club in Long Beach, California.
-A year after they met, Gomez and Nichols decided to save money, and would both move into the home of Nichols' parents in Carson, California.
+Robert Gomez was a 19-year-old security guard in Los Angeles, living with his coworker and friend, James R. Nichols.
+Gomez claimed that he was the adopted son of John Bowers, a wealthy food company executive living in Texas.
+Later, Gomez would tell Nichols that Bowers had died and asked Nichols to serve as the executor of the Bowers estate.
+On an earlier occasion, Nichols would also claim to have met Bowers at a country club in Long Beach, California.
+A year after they met, Gomez and Nichols decided to save money and would both move into Nichols's parents' home in Carson, California.